Famous protests in US history and their impacts

 1986: Great Peace March for Global Nuclear Disarmament

-[Pictured: The Great Peace March as it travels across the George Washington Bridge in New York City on Oct.
+[Pictured: The Great Peace March protesters travel across the George Washington Bridge in New York City on Oct.
 23, 1986.]

 1987: Second National March on Washington for Lesbian and Gay Rights